-Distribution based on 4 verified physician salary submissions.
+Answers based on 84 verified physician salary submissions, updated in real-time.

 Average satisfaction rating reported by Dermatology physicians (1-5 scale).